See below for technical information about the KMG Grinders

 This is a great question and is usually decided by personal preference.
 Since the belt speed is the same regardless of the size of the contact wheel, there are no performance differences between the sizes.
 The only difference is the shape of the hollow grind caused by the wheel.
 Because the 10” has a bigger radius, the hollow grind is more shallow and taller than what an 8” wheel would produce.
 The 10” wheel is much more popular.
 However, there are many customers who prefer the 8” wheel for it’s smaller size, lower cost, and deeper hollow grind.

 The KMG was specifically designed so that the motor was not an integral part of the grinder.
 This allows for unlimited choices on how it might be powered.
 Simply spinning the drive shaft makes the grinder run.

 Variable basically allows an infinite selection of speed from 0-100%.
 It can be changed on the fly without stopping and allows the user to adjust for more grinding control and precision based on personal preference and feel.
-Comparing to the 3 speed set-up, the highest belt speed can be about 10% faster due to selections in the motor’s speed control (VFD), or about 4200 feet/minute.
-The speed range is infinite from full speed down to zero.
+Comparing to the 3-speed set-up, the highest belt speed can be about 10% faster due to selections in the motor’s speed control (VFD), or about 4200 feet/minute.
+The speed range is infinite at full speed down to zero.

 Install and Set Up Instructions and Diagrams:

 Variable Speed set up